-Finally, It is worth noting that social capital can be widely seen as another co-operative resource in reality.
+Finally, It is worth noting that social capital can be widely seen as another cooperative resource in reality.
 According to Evers (2001), social capital-building may be an aspect of the social embeddedness and of the manifold and diffuse side effects of such types of action and/or it can become an explicit goal and purpose of the organization.
 Among various social capital forms, in most cases, donations (in cash, in kind or in time) and volunteerism are thought to be most widely observed types.

-&lt;sup>10 These perverse incentives, it is said, refer to reducing the interest and authority of members, who thus tend to be motivated to dissolve the co-operative organization for personal gain.
+11These perverse incentives, it is said, refer to reducing the interest and authority of members, who thus tend to be motivated to dissolve the co-operative organization for personal gain.

-III.
-Rules-in-Form: Regulations and Legal Context in China
+3. Rules-in-form: regulations and legal context in China

 Multi-stakeholder co-operatives have been witnessed as the most dynamic social enterprise organizations nowadays in rural China.
-This dynamics is a combining result of both the effect of a creative vibrant civil society in rural China, and the influences from various national policies in the 2000s, especially the issuance of seven Number One Documents annually concerning the "three rural issues" since 2004, and the implementation of a first National Co-operative Law after China's reform and opening-up, influenced by the international co-operative experiences and principles.
+This dynamics is a combining result of both the effect of a creative vibrant civil society in rural China, and the influences from various national policies in the 2000s, especially the issuance of seven Number One Documents annually concerning the "three rural issues" since 2004, and the implementation of a first National Co-operative Law after China's reform and opening-up12, influenced by the international co-operative experiences and principles.
 In what follows I will examine these rules-in-form concerning co-operative capital formation.